Chapter 12.36

 In addition to the rules that shall apply to the use of city parks, the following regulations shall apply to the use of the Sedro-Woolley senior center building:

 A. Permitted Uses.
 The Sedro-Woolley senior center building will be primarily used for the operation of the Sedro-Woolley senior center and related senior-oriented functions.
 Private parties, residents and community groups may rent portions of the Sedro-Woolley senior center building for community meetings, classes and other similar activities on a space-available basis and upon approval of the senior center coordinator.
-No retail sales shall be permitted.
+Retail sales or other profit-making activities shall only be permitted to use the facility three calendar days per year, per organization, unless they are carried out by a charitable nonprofit organization.
 No alcoholic beverages shall be permitted.
 The kitchen facility is not available for rental use.
 Any activity not mentioned above will require city council approval.
 The city reserves the right to deny usage to any person or organization.

 C. Rental Fees.
 Rental fees for the use of the Sedro-Woolley senior center building are listed in the master fee schedule adopted by resolution of the city council.